 Introduces students to principles of diatonic function through studies of melody, harmony, voice-leading, and basic components of form.
 Through exercises in analysis and composition, students will gain a greater understanding of the expressive and structural significances of diatonic material as well as a greater facility with musical notation.
 Students will also develop their abilities in critical listening and reasoning through discussion and writing activities, leading to well-supported interpretations of musical works and excerpts.
+Prerequisite: MUS 206 or permission of instructor.
+Simultaneous enrollment in MUS 201L.
+Spring, every year.

-Take MUS 201L.
+Take MUS-201L.
+(Required, Concurrent).